Surakshaajith/simple-ocr-opencv/README.md

 #### Step 4: Grounding

-Creates a ".box" file which defines which chunks of the image correspond to which characters.
+Creates a ".box" file which defines which segments of the image correspond to which characters.

 #### Step 5: Training